 If they say they’re leaving because they weren’t able to find what they were looking for, you can ask a follow up question like, “what can we do to improve your experience?” and provide an open text box so the exiting customer has free reign to let you know what they had trouble with and what they think you could do to improve the experience for them.

-Analyze your results at-a-glance
+Analyze your survey results at-a-glance

 It’s easy to analyze your results with our dashboard.
 Your results are generated within seconds so you can see exactly why the majority of your customers are leaving and implement changes to reduce your lost leads.

 You can easily pass this information on to the teams who need to see it, be that your user experience team, web development team, or your marketing team, so they can see exactly where the website is falling short.
-This will result in better user experience and ultimately, happy customers!
+This will result in a better user experience and ultimately, happy customers!